imagej/imagej.github.io/_pages/Colocalization_Analysis.md

 As there are many different reasons you may perform a colocalization analysis when evaluating your images, and many different microscopy techniques you could have used to acquire those images, there are also many different methods of evaluating colocalization.
 There is no universal best method, each has its own advantages and disadvantages, but some methods may be better suited for your data or hypothesis.

-### Pixel intensity-based spatial correlation analyses
+### Pixel intensity-based

 In intensity-based correlation analyses, the pixel/voxel values in the image are directly used in the evaluation of spatial correlation.
+These can be broadly divided into two types: pixel matching colocalization analyses, and cross-correlation function based analyses.

-#### One to one pixel matching analyses
+#### One to one pixel matching
 In pixel matching colocalization analyses, the intensity of a pixel in one channel is evaluated against the corresponding pixel in the second channel of a dual-color image, generally producing a scatterplot from which a correlation coefficient is determined.
 As these methods are straightforward, work very well with traditional widefield fluorescence imaging, and are very well founded as some of the earliest methods for measuring colocalization, they are very widely used.
 However, the one to one pixel matching means that there must be overlap of the signal from the two channels to demonstrate positive spatial correlation.
 This can be problematic for super-resolution microscopy images, where the improved resolution means that even close, strongly-correlated proteins may not produce sufficient overlap after imaging to work with these colocalization methods.
 Additionally, **it is critical that the spatial resolution is reported when using this method**, as the scale and resolution of the image can affect the results and their interpretation!

 Here are just two of many colocalization coefficients to express the intensity correlation of colocalizing objects in each component of a dual-color image: